WeijieMax/LSSInst/README.md

 ### Code Tutorial

-Coming soon
+Coming soon (approximately on July 2025 for code organization and if there are further needs before that, please feel free to email or open an issue)

 ###

 ## Citation

-If you find our work useful for your project, please consider citing our paper:
+If this work is helpful for your research, please consider citing our paper:

 ```bibtex
 @article{lssinst,